 If you cooked bone-in steak, first slice the steak away from the bone.
-Next, take a good look at the steak to judge which direction the grain* is running, & slice against the grain into 1/4-inch thick strips.
+Next, take a good look at the steak to judge which direction the grain is running, and slice against the grain into 1/4-inch thick strips.

-*To identify which direction the grain runs, look for the parallel lines of muscle fiber that run throughout the steak.
+To identify which direction the grain runs, look for the parallel lines of muscle fiber that run throughout the steak.
 To cut against the grain, slice the steak perpendicular to the parallel lines.
-If needed, check out this post, which has helpful visuals & offers further explanation.
+If needed, check out this post, which has helpful visuals and offers further explanation.

 - Mashed potatoes!
 If you ask me, a nice, juicy steak practically begs to be served next to a generous pile of creamy potatoes.
 This Roasted Garlic Buttermilk Mashed Potatoes recipe is forever our fave!

 - Roasted veggies – Maple-Mustard Roasted Brussels Sprouts are always a hit.
-Or, roast up some cauliflower, haricots verts, or asparagus & hit it with a quick squeeze of fresh lemon juice – so simple, so good!
+Or, roast up some cauliflower, haricots verts, or asparagus and hit it with a quick squeeze of fresh lemon juice – so simple, so good!

 - Other impressive side dishes: If you’re really aiming to impress, try this Cheesy Butternut Gratin, this Creamy Porcini Mushroom Risotto or this festive No-Stir Risotto.

 If you do give it, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations!
+Happy cooking! ♡Print

-- one (1) 1 1/2 – 2-inch steak of choice – ribeye, New York Strip, T-bone, etc. (see Recipe Notes, below)
+- one 1 ½ – 2-inch steak of choice – ribeye, New York Strip, T-bone, etc. (see Recipe Notes, below)

 - 1–2 tablespoons avocado oil (or other high smoke point oil of choice)